colinodell/indentation/README.md

     }
 ```

-You can trim that leading indentation while preserving the nested indentation with the `trim()` method:
+You can trim that leading indentation while preserving the nested indentation with the `unindent()` method:

 ```php
 use ColinODell\Indentation\Indentation;